joshbrew/HEGduino_V0/README.md

 This repo contains assembly and flashing instructions for a simplified and more accessible HEGduino design.
 This is by far the easiest solution while the original HEG_ESP32 repo was based off the expired patent for the original HEG.

-I came up with the idea for this design a couple years ago but never got around to finishing it after my first attempt failed.
-This works fairly well but the sensor synchronization needs improvement: see [Known Issues](#known-issues)

-The current firmware manages about 20sps using some tricks to sample between both PPGs where they have automatic microsecond LED pulses that subtract ambient light from subsequent readings between pulses.
-We can improve this with better firmware but this is what we could do

 ### Requirements:

 - ESP32 Development Board